tgpethan/tpm/README.md

 node .
 ```

- - Make sure you have raw input turned off in Minecraft
+ - Make sure you have raw input turned off in Minecraft and your game is at `1280x720`